Goal 14: Conserve and sustainably use the oceans, seas and marine resources

 Public Events Supporting Freshwater Ecosystems

 Starry stonewort is an aggressive and highly destructive invasive algae that was first found in Minnesota in 2015 and has since spread to 18 lakes.
 Starry Trek started in 2017 and is an annual, one-day volunteer event is focused on searching for starry stonewort (and other AIS) in the most vulnerable lakes.
 An outgrowth of the AIS Detectors program, citizen volunteers, students, and local government staff receive training in starry stonewort survey methods, then fan out across their area, checking public water access for starry stonewort.
-In 2023, no new starry stonewart discoveries were made, but 10 new invasive mystery snail reports were made thanks to Starry Trek.
+A calendar date is already booked for summer 2025 and a recap of the 2024 event is available at the link below.

 Lake lovers and resource managers attend the Minnesota Aquatic Invasive Species Research Center’s (MAISRC) Annual AIS Research and Management Showcase.
-In 2023, attendees were invited to learn about the latest in management and control of aquatic invasive species such as Eurasian watermilfoil, starry stonewort, and zebra mussels.
+In 2024, attendees heard updates from research teams on their latest discoveries in the world of aquatic invasive species.

 Programs Supporting Freshwater Ecosystems (Monitoring, Maintaining, Stewardship)

 Minnesota Sea Grant is working to determine if small-scale removal of invasive, hybrid cattails can improve abundance and diversity of plants and fish on Minnesota lakeshores.
 The study will provide ecological data cattail management strategies and inform resource managers about the benefits and costs of localized cattail removal.
-Click on "What have we done lately" to see their latest projects in 2023 at the link below.
+Click on "What have we done lately" to see their latest projects in 2023 at the link below and check out their media mentions at the bottom of the page.

 NRRI's Lake Stream and Wetland Ecology Program consists of multiple labs developing science-based tools, materials and technologies to assess and protect Minnesota's water resources, and restore them if degraded.
 Check out the Media coverage at the bottom of the page for the latest updates.